-- 8.1 If a spouse or partner cannot succeed to the tenancy because there has been a previous succession, eg to a former spouse, then a discretionary granting of tenancy can be considered as long as: - The would-be successor proved they have lived in the property with the tenant in the 12 months prior to their death, as their only home. - The property is not too large or too small for the remaining occupants in accordance with RHS Allocations & Lettings policy at the time of the request. - The applicant has sufficient income to pay the rent. - The deceased tenant had no rent arrears at the time of their death, no ASB complaints against them (or any member of their household) or other breaches of tenancy and had kept the property in a clean and well-maintained condition. - The applicant agrees to pay any arrears that have accrued since the tenant's death. - 8.2 For other remaining household members who do not qualify to succeed the tenancy, a discretionary granting of tenancy can be considered as long as all of the following conditions are met: - There has been no previous succession.
+- 8.1 If a spouse or partner cannot succeed to the tenancy because there has been a previous succession, eg to a former spouse, then we could consider a discretionary granting of a tenancy as long as the: - Would-be successor proved they have lived in the property with the tenant, in the 12 months prior to their death, as their only home - Property is not too large or too small for the remaining occupants in accordance with our Housing Options Policy at the time of the request - The applicant has sufficient income to pay the rent and passes our affordability checks - The deceased tenant had no rent arrears at the time of their death, no ASB complaints against them (or any member of their household) or any other breaches of tenancy - The property is in a clean and well-maintained condition - The applicant agrees to pay any arrears that have accrued since the tenant's death - 8.2 For other remaining household members who do not qualify to succeed the tenancy, a discretionary granting of tenancy can be considered, as long as, all of the following conditions are met: - There has been no previous succession - The deceased tenant was a parent or legal guardian of the would-be successor - The would-be successor has always resided in the property with the tenant, as their only or main home since the tenancy start date, or their birth whichever was more recent

-- The deceased tenant was a parent or legal guardian of the would-be successor. - The would-be successor has always resided in the property with the tenant as their only or main home since the tenancy start date or their birth whichever was more recent. - The would-be successor is at least 18 years of age. - The property is not too large or too small for the remaining occupants in accordance with RHS Allocations & Lettings policy at the time of the request. - The application has sufficient income to pay the rent. - The deceased tenant had managed the tenancy well, had no rent arrears at the time of their death, no ASB complaints against them (or any member of their household) or other breaches of tenancy, and had kept the property in a clean and well-maintained condition. - The applicant agrees to pay any arrears that have accrued since the tenants' death. - 8.3 For discretionary offers of tenancy, a six-year fixed term tenancy will be offered, including a 1-year probationary period, which may be renewed in accordance with our Tenancy Policy. - 8.4 Where all the conditions are not met, we will set up a 'use and occupation' account (once the existing tenancy has ended) and seek to repossess the property and offer advice to the occupier(s) on to find suitable and alternative accommodation. - Where all the conditions are met, other than that the property is too large for the current occupier(s) under the terms of RHS Allocations & Lettings Policy, we will only make one offer of suitable alternative accommodation.
+- The would-be successor is at least 18 years of age - The property is not too large or too small for the remaining occupants in accordance with our Housing Options Policy at the time of the request. - The application has sufficient income to pay the rent and passes our affordability checks - The deceased tenant had managed the tenancy well, had no rent arrears at the time of their death, no ASB complaints against them (or any member of their household) or other breaches of tenancy - The property is in a clean and well-maintained condition. - The applicant agrees to pay any arrears that have accrued since the tenants' death. - 8.3 For discretionary offers of a tenancy, a six-year fixed term tenancy will be offered, including a one year probationary period, which may be renewed in line with our Tenancy Policy. - 8.4 Where all the conditions are not met, we will set up a 'use and occupation' account (once the existing tenancy has ended) and seek to repossess the property.
+We will offer advice to the occupier(s) to find suitable and alternative accommodation. - Where all the conditions are met, other than that the property is too large for the current occupier(s) under the terms of our Housing Options Policy, we will only make one offer of suitable alternative accommodation.

-9.0 Vulnerable Household Members and Use of Discretion
+9.0 Vulnerable Household Members

-- 9.1 In cases where the spouse / partner / household member(s) being considered for a discretionary offer of tenancy is particularly vulnerable, we will give special consideration to the circumstances of the case and individual's vulnerability so that reasonable steps can be taken to manage the applicant's circumstances. - 9.2 Where RHS has identified the need for additional support, we will make appropriate referrals to external agencies, in order to ensure appropriate safeguarding of the vulnerable person and their interests. - 9.3 In some cases it may be suitable to consider the discretionary offer of tenancy at the original or another address, however as a rule, vulnerability will not be a passport to overriding policy, procedure, related law, regulation or rights, as set out in the tenancy.
+- 9.1 In cases where the spouse / partner / household member(s) being considered for a discretionary offer of tenancy is particularly vulnerable, we will give special consideration to the circumstances of the case and individual's vulnerability, so that reasonable steps can be taken to manage the applicant's circumstances. - 9.2 Where we have identified the need for additional support, we will make appropriate referrals to external agencies, in order to ensure appropriate safeguarding of the vulnerable person and their interests. - 9.3 In some cases it may be suitable to consider the discretionary offer of a tenancy at the original or another address.
+However, vulnerability will not be a passport to overriding Policy, procedure, related Law, regulation or rights, as set out in the tenancy.